doswellf/MathAssistantFull/README.txt

 MathAssistant Notes:

 This repository is young and incomplete.
+These notes are disorganized as a result of doing a brain dump at night.
+I will organize this readme file and add markdown later to prevent readers from getting brain fog.

 These files are part of an ongoing project aimed at automating industrial-strength symbolic math and then publishing those results using SageTex, TexLive, JupyterBook and supporting scripts in an organized and professional manner.Once the manual update git push to main works again, Jenkins will be used to create a continuous delivery build pipeline.
 The repository will also serve as a backup in case my hard drive or computer fails at some time.
 There is a a lot of maxima code here covering Computational Electromagnetics.
 Also included are 7 dense chapters of equations from the book "Modern Electrodynamics and Coupled Mode Theory: Applications To Guided Wave Optics" by Barybin and Dmitriev, Rinton Press.